+Quizzes will typically consist of one multi-step AP-style problem with a few multiple choice questions.
 Quizzes will cover information from class notes, handouts, lecture, reading assignments, and homework assignments.
-Often quizzes will be on a specific chapter of the book.
 Quizzes may be announced or "pop".
 Once you have had some practice on the quizzes I will begin imposing a time limit in order to simulate AP conditions.